 Printing House Square, a redevelopment of the Oisín House property on Pearse St, was officially given the go-ahead by Dublin City Council in 2016, but was in the pipeline for years before that.
 Initially intended for completion last year, the development faced a series of setbacks, with the most challenging coming in the form of opposition from An Taisce and rejection by An Bord Pleanála.
 The build, they argued, would risk compromising the existing aesthetic of Dublin City Centre.

-Now, as the building looks set for completion over a year after initially proposed, a firm vision of the property is in place, one that all involved are hoping will be consistent with this prized Dublin aesthetic and embraced by the College community.
+Now, as the building looks set for completion over a year after initially proposed, and the building insurance is now being sorted.
+All involved are hoping will be consistent with this prized Dublin aesthetic and embraced by the College community.
 But if this really is the intention, the building’s plans, which paint a picture of a building that will both fit in with Trinity’s heritage buildings but provide students a modern, fit-for-purpose space, display that College has truly listened to the needs of students.

 From fully equipped squash and racquetball courts and a renovated version of Luce Hall’s old rifle range to ergonomically sound seminar rooms, this is a building that, College officials hope, will boldly announce what a new vision of Trinity should look like.